 What if I told you that you were overspending on insurance simply because you aren’t searching for lower rates?
 Experts agree you should shop around for home and auto insurance each year.
 But, most people don’t want to make those calls with insurance companies for lower rates.
 Calling only a few insurance companies could take hours!

-Let Gabi Do the Work for You
+Let Insurify Do the Work for You

 5. Reduce Costs of Routine Household Purchases

 The little things we need to make our household run add up.
 Toilet paper, laundry detergent, pet food, coffee, and over-the-counter medications are examples of essentials for most American households.

 Because you know you are going to purchase these types of products month-in and month-out, why not look for ways to save money when you do?
 Sure, you can clip coupons, but it is even better if you can find a way to automate savings.

 Get Items Delivered Right to Your Door and Save Money at the Same Time

 An easy way to reduce costs each time you make routine household purchases is to enroll in Amazon’s Subscribe and Save program.
 With Amazon’s Subscribe and Save program, you sign up for regular deliveries of items you need (like toilet paper, coffee, pet food, laundry detergent, and OTC medications).
 When you do, you will enjoy paying less for things you buy already.
 If you sign up to receive 5 or more products in one auto-delivery to one address, you’ll save 15%.